 In today’s digital era, speed and innovation aren’t just a requirement for companies who want to keep up.
-As individuals, we have to be nimble, focused, open-minded, and quick learners in order to navigate the rapid change we’re experiencing.
+As individuals, we have to be nimble, focused, open-minded, and quick learners in order to navigate the rapid change we’re experiencing and maintain work productivity.

 Emissary VIP Kristie Wilson knows a thing or two about innovation, both personally and professionally.
 As a former Senior Director of IT Strategy at Walmart, she’s seen first-hand how agility and adaptability are essential qualities in any thriving organization.
 And, as an executive coach, she knows what it takes to transform a good leader into a great leader.

 Recently, she shared her guidance for personal performance in the digital age with us.
 Whether you’re an enterprise seller looking to up your game, a leading IT executive managing thousands, or just getting started in your career, Kristie’s guidance is clear, actionable, and practical, and we’re confident you’ll come away with a larger toolbox for success this year.